Flag of China: Republic of China

-The canton (upper corner on the hoist side) originated from the "Blue Sky with a White Sun flag" (青天白日旗 (qīngtiān báirì qí)) designed by Lu Haodong, a martyr of the Xinhai Revolution.
-He presented his design to represent the revolutionary army at the inauguration of the Society for Regenerating China, an anti-Qing society in Hong Kong, on 21 February 1895.
+The canton (upper corner on the hoist side) originated from the "Blue Sky with a White Sun flag" (青天白日旗 (qīngtiān báirì qí)) designed by Lu Haodong, a martyr of the 1911 Revolution.
+He presented his design to represent the revolutionary army at the inauguration of the Revive China Society, an anti-Qing society in Hong Kong, on 21 February 1895.
 This design was later adopted as the KMT party flag and the Coat of Arms of the Republic of China.
 The "red Earth" portion was added by Sun Yat-sen in the winter of 1906, bringing the flag to its modern form.
 According to George Yeo, the then Foreign Minister of Singapore in 2011, in those days, the Blue Sky with a White Sun flag was sewn in the Sun Yat Sen Nanyang Memorial Hall (formerly known as the "Sun Yat Sen Villa") in Singapore by Teo Eng Hock and his wife.
-The drafted design had ten stripes with the flag of the Kuomintang in the canton that resembled the flags of the United States, Malaysia, and Liberia.

 During the Wuchang Uprising in 1911 that heralded the Republic, the various revolutionary armies had different flags.
 Lu Hao-tung's "Blue Sky with a White Sun" flag was used in the provinces of Guangdong, Guangxi, Yunnan, and Guizhou.
 In Wuhan, a flag with 18 yellow stars was used to represent the 18 administrative divisions at the time.
 In Shanghai and northern China, a "Five-Colored Flag" (五色旗 (wǔ sè qí)) (Five Races Under One Union flag) was used of five horizontal stripes representing the five major nationalities of China: the Han (red), the Manchu (yellow), the Mongol (blue), the Hui (white), and the Tibetan (black).

 When the government of the Republic of China was established on 1 January 1912, the "Five-Colored Flag" was selected by the provisional Senate as the national flag.
 The "18-Star Flag" was adopted by the army and the modern flag was adopted as a naval ensign.
 Sun Yat-sen, however, did not consider the five-colored flag appropriate, reasoning that horizontal order implied a hierarchy or class like that which existed during dynastic times.